 We at A&M Vending Machine Sales have helped thousands of entrepreneurs successfully get into the vending machine business.

 We ship vending machines all around the world.
-We can offer trailer load (30 machines) discounts.
+Also, we can offer trailer load (30 machines) discounts.
 Because of our large volume, our shipping rates are reasonable and you are welcome to call us for a free freight quote at 1-800-713-6217.

 When looking to buy quality used vending machines, buyer beware.
 First, you never purchase machines off Craigslist unless you know what you are doing.
 There are roving bands of thieves that steal these units, empty them, and then sell them to an unsuspecting person.